Gordon Price is the Director of the City Program at Simon Fraser University. (www.sfu.ca/city).

 He has spoken at numerous conventions and conferences in many countries, writes a monthly column for Business in Vancouver on civic issues, and conducts tours and seminars on the development of Vancouver.
 He also blogs on urban issues, with a focus on Vancouver, at Price Tags, and occasionally publishes an electronic magazine, also called “Price Tags,” highlighting a city or issue.
 (All 111 issues available here ).

-He sits on the Boards of the Sightline Institute and Sustainable Cities International.
+He sits on the board of the Sightline Institute.

 AWARDS AND RECOGNITION

 In 2003, he received the Plan Canada Award for Article of the Year – Land Use and Transportation: The View from ’56 – from the Canadian Institute of Planners.

 In 2007, he received The Smarty – an award of recognition by Smart Growth B.C. – in the People category.
 That year he was also made an honorary member of the Planning Institute of B.C..

 In February, 2013, he received the Simon Fraser University 2012 President’s Award for service to the university through public affairs and media relations.
 (Related article below.*)

 In July, 2013, he received the President’s Award at the annual meeting of the Canadian Institute of Planners “in recognition of an outstanding lifetime contribution to education and professional planning in Canada.”